KrithikK7/D4Ever/README.md

 ### 5. Seed Sample Data

-Populate the database with sample K-Drama journal entries:
+Populate the database with sample K-Drama journal entries.
+Define the `SEED_*` environment variables shown above before you run the script so the bootstrap accounts use unique, non-default credentials.

 ```bash
 npx tsx server/seed.ts
 ```

-This will create:
+This will:
-- 2 user accounts (admin and reader)
+- Create 2 user accounts (admin + reader) using the values you provided in `SEED_*`
-- 5 chapters covering different seasons
+- Add 5 chapters covering different seasons
-- 7 sections with various moods and themes
+- Seed 7 sections with various moods and themes
-- Multiple pages with embedded images
+- Populate multiple pages with embedded images and soundtrack links
-- Beautiful K-Drama inspired content
+- Preload analytics + reading progress data so the dashboards have meaningful stats

 ### 6. Start the Development Server